-Baltimore Tree Trust has created our very own Patterson Park Tree Walk.
+Baltimore Tree Trust has created a Patterson Park Tree Walk.
+This walk points out notable trees in the park.
 Check it out here.

 Can you imagine the Park without its cooling shade?